Doctor of Medicine and Doctor of Philosophy Combined Degree Program

 Student’s Advisory Committee

-The student’s advisory committee will consist of no fewer than four members, where the chair or co-chair must be from the student’s department (or intercollegiate faculty, if applicable), and at least one or more of the members must have an appointment to a department other than the student’s major department.
-The external member for a student in an interdisciplinary degree program must be from a department different from the chair of the student’s advisory committee.
+A Doctor of Philosophy degree student’s advisory committee will consist of no fewer than four members, where the chair or co-chair must be from the student’s major department.
+For all doctoral degrees, at least one or more of the members must have a primary appointment with an academic unit external to the student’s major department.
 The chair, in consultation with the student, will select the remainder of the advisory committee.

 - The chair may continue, with a co-chair, without additional approval by the Graduate and Professional School.
 The student must select a current member of the Graduate Committee Faculty – from the student’s academic program and located near the Texas A&M University campus site – to serve as co-chair of the advisory committee.